 HashEx claims that the Safemoon smart contract owner is an externally owned account controlled by a particular person.

-The firm said that this account has a market value of $20 million with the sum constantly increasing due to the fact that the smart contract transfers part of the transfer commissions to the owner account.
+The firm said that this account has a market value of $20 million, with the sum constantly increasing since the smart contract transfers part of the transfer commissions to the owner account.

-In case the owner address is compromised, a rug pull of over $20,000,000 can happen at any moment.
-Because it's about 15% of all liquidity that is being held in liquidity pools, the $SAFEMOON exchange rate can go down rapidly.
+If the owner's address is compromised, a rug pull of over $20,000,000 can happen at any moment.
+Moreover, because it's about 15% of all liquidity held in liquidity pools, the $SAFEMOON exchange rate can go down rapidly.

-HashEx said that in case SafeMoon's external account is compromised an attacker can drain the liquidity pool and prevent SafeMoon developers from sending tokens to a burn address.
+HashEx said that if SafeMoon's external account is compromised, an attacker can drain the liquidity pool and prevent SafeMoon developers from sending tokens to a burn address.

 The combination of such critical vulnerabilities in SafeMoon is a sobering reminder of the risks that DeFi projects still bear on the market.
-Messari recently reported that a total of $285 million has been stolen as a result of DeFi hacks over the past two years.
+Messari recently reported that a total of $285 million has been stolen due to DeFi hacks over the past two years.

 A recent example is the case of the DeFi100 decentralized finance protocol that is being reported to have turned out to be a scam that ended with the theft of $32 million in user funds.

 SafeMoon has undoubtedly made some people quite rich in its first months of existence.
-That’s very attractive, but it is also how all Ponzi schemes get started and build momentum.
+Of course, that's very attractive, but it is also how all Ponzi schemes get started and build momentum.

-People learn of early adopters making 500% or 5,000% returns and they get excited and pour their money into the scheme.
-Maybe it even keeps going for years, but eventually all Ponzi schemes eventually go bust.
+People learn of early adopters making 500% or 5,000% returns, and they get excited and pour their money into the scheme.
+Maybe it even keeps going for years, but eventually, all Ponzi schemes go bust.

-As it stands SafeMoon has no utility other than to make money.
-And that only works if people remain excited and the price of the token continues rising.
+As it stands, SafeMoon has no utility other than to make money.
+And that only works if people remain excited and the token's price continues rising.
 Only you can decide if that's a risk you can afford to take.
 Because you could end up holding a bag of worthless shitcoins.

-On the other hand the team has said they have plans that could provide utility to the platform.
-Linking it with online gaming could certainly bring in tens of millions of new users, but keep in mind that there are already well established projects tackling the online gaining vertical.
+On the other hand, the team has said they have plans to provide utility to the platform.
+Linking it with online gaming could undoubtedly bring in tens of millions of new users, but keep in mind that already well-established projects are tackling the online gaming vertical.

-And then there’s the smart contract vulnerabilities that have been uncovered that certainly do point to the likelihood of a rug pull at some point in the future.
+And then there are the smart contract vulnerabilities that have been uncovered that certainly do point to the likelihood of a rug pull at some point in the future.

-Yes you might make money with SafeMoon, but you might get burned as that rocket tries to shoot to the moon too.
-Be careful out there folks.
+Yes, you might make money with SafeMoon, but you might get burned as that rocket tries to shoot to the moon too.
+So be careful out there, folks.